swizzin/docs.swizzin.ltd/docs/applications/qbittorrent.md

 ### Other Local Clients

-Settings for connecting another local client (i.e. Sonarr), to your Deluge instance:
+Settings for connecting another local client (i.e. Sonarr), to your qBittorrent instance:

 - Host: `127.0.0.1`
 - Port: `Found in WebUI section of qBittorrent`